xdata-skylark/libskylark/python-skylark/doc/source/installation.rst

 Note: the location of the python library changes between versions of Ubuntu, and obviously across distributions.
-In case you do not want to copy the python interface around, append the build directory to the $PYTHONPATH environment variable.
+In case you do not want to copy the python interface around, append the build directory to the :envvar:`$PYTHONPATH` environment variable.

 Combinatorial BLAS (CombBLAS) 1.4
 ----------------------------------